wofsauge/IsaacDocs/docs/Level.md

 ### Get·Angel·Room·Chance () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### float GetAngelRoomChance ( ) {: .copyable aria-label='Functions' }
-Gets the modifier value of the chance for this floor's deal to be an Angel deal.
-Specifically, the actual effective chance for a deal to be an Angel deal is 50% plus this value.
+Gets the modifier value of the chance for this floor's deal to be an Angel room.
+Specifically, the actual effective chance for a deal to be an Angel room is 50% plus this value.

 ???+ info
-    If this chance is above `0.0`, deals can become Angel deals even if a player has already taken a Devil deal item.
-If the chance is positive and a deal room has not been entered yet, the deal is guaranteed to be an Angel deal.
+    If this value is above `0.0`, deals can become Angel rooms even if a player has already taken a Devil deal item.
+If the chance is positive and a deal room has not been entered yet, the deal is guaranteed to be an Angel room.

-    Under normal circumstances, setting this chance to below `0.0` will _not_ reduce the chance for an Angel deal, as values below `0.0` are usually ignored.
-A negative chance will only affect Angel deal chance if the player has an item that enables visiting Angel deals even if a Devil deal has already been taken, such as Book of Virtues or Act of Contrition.
+    Under normal circumstances, setting this value to below `0.0` will _not_ reduce the chance for an Angel room, as values below `0.0` are usually ignored.
+A negative value will only affect Angel room chance if the player has an item that enables visiting Angel rooms even if a Devil deal has already been taken, such as Book of Virtues or Act of Contrition.

 ___
 ### Get·Can·See·Everything () {: aria-label='Functions' }